 If a household was empty or there was no adult present who could consent, teams returned later in the day to that household.
 In total, there were 27 (6.2%) households that were not possible to interview, even after two visits.
 Only one household did not consent to be interviewed because the head of household was absent.
 In addition, 85 (19.4%) households visited were not interviewed because they did not have any children of eligible age (6 months to 9 years).

-Data for Table 1 below were obtained from a mixture of paper forms and electronic data collection.
-However, this resulted in a slight discrepancy: there are four households included in the total number of households visited that are missing from the exclusions.
-This means that the sum of households interviewed plus the sum of exclusions equals 434, rather than the expected 438 households visited.
-Further explanation for this is in the discussion section.
+Data for Table 1 below were obtained from a mixture of paper forms and electronic data.
+However, this resulted in a slight discrepancy: the sum of the table (total households visited) should equal 434, but the paper forms indicated 438 households were visited in total.
+Further explanation for why this table is missing four households is in the discussion section.